bueler/math302/week9.md

 Mini-Project 3 is due this week on Monday March 18 (_which is a change from the original schedule_).
 Mini-Project 4 is also assigned this week.

-This week start using power series methods on differential equations.
-The method in section 6.2 allows the construction of the exact solution to a modest class of differential equations which we have, until now, not been able to solver.
+This week we start using power series methods on differential equations.
+The method in section 6.2 allows the construction of the exact solution to some differential equations which we have not, until now, been able to solve.
 Section 6.1 is a review of series and introduction to the idea of using series.
 Series methods are important but limited so we skip sections 6.3 and 6.4 in favor of bigger ideas.

 ### Monday 3/18
 * blank slides for section 6.1 _BUELER TODO_